archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 [^fn06]: This is also the point, we expect, that many people (including this chapter's authors) might originally have had some difficulty in following the logic of the article.
 It requires a certain level of comfort with mathematical and set notation, some basic understanding of set theory, background in statistical and graphical analysis, and a general familiarity with rhetorical style of how mathematical models and proofs are presented.
 John himself had been a dual-major in anthropology and probability theory as an undergraduate at U.C.
 Berkeley, so was already well-versed in the "language" so to speak.

+The requirements for the code are deceptively simple:

+1. it must allow *uniquely* distinguishable (i.e., "disjoint") sequences of symbols, attributes, or events to be sent; and
+2. the probability that the message received over the channel is the same as the unique sequence that was sent must be \(\geq 0\).

 The point that is easy to miss in this part of the paper, though, is that the goal is to provide a way to determine whether or not an archaeological assemblage *meets those minimum requirements* to be considered a code *at all*.
 If not, "... there is really no basis for speaking of the existence of a channel" [@Justeson1973, p.
 136].
 This, above all else in the paper, represents Justeson's true theoretical and methodological challenge to the ambitions of the "New Archaeology" as a project.
 He is saying that unless we can *prove* that there is an *analytically* feasible code entailed by archeological data, there can *be* no supportable interpretation of it.

 > If the empirically measured parameters are not consistent with the relationship between them that is required by the theory for a given material or behavioral system, then the data by which that system is to be interpreted cannot have a consistent susceptibility to decoding; that is, there will be no basis for deriving a coherent archaeological interpretation of the data that will accurately reflect the prehistoric situation.
 Thus, the question of the existence of a code is one of primary importance for our considerations. [@Justeson1973, p.136]

+---

 > Knowing what type of channel is being dealt with is simply a preliminary to the study of channel properties.
 It is important to know now what properties of channels are important to consider archaeologically.
 The major thing to look at here is the code.
 The code is defined mathematically as a system of \(N\) ordered pairs consisting each of an input sequence \(u_i\) of \(n\) alphabetic symbols and a set \(A_i\) of output sequences, where the \(N\) sets of output sequences do not have any members in common, and where the probability that the sequence received when \(u_i\) is transmitted will be among the members of the set \(A_i\) will always be greater than or equal to \(1-\lambda\) where \(\lambda\) is greater than \(0\) and less than or equal to \( 1 \).
 In symbols, it is "a system
 >